 The new S Pen features

-Talking about S Pen, the new headline feature here is Air Actions, that take shortcuts introduced in the Galaxy Note 9 to the next level.
-By pressing and holding the button the S Pen and moving around the stylus, you can trigger certain actions within apps.
+Talking about S Pen, the original headline feature here is Air Actions, that take shortcuts introduced in the Galaxy Note 9 to the next level.
+By pressing and holding the button the S Pen and moving around the stylus, you can trigger specific actions within apps.

-For example, you can swipe up or down in the Camera app to switch the cameras; left or right to go to the next/ previous mode, or move the stylus clockwise/ counter-clockwise in a circle to zoom in/ out.
-All these actions can be customised on a per-app basis from Settings.
+For example, you can swipe up or down in the Camera app to switch the cameras, left or right to go to the next/ previous mode, or move the stylus clockwise/ counter-clockwise in a circle to zoom in/ out.
+All these actions can be customized on a per-app basis from Settings.

 Samsung says it has also made it easier to select handwritten notes and convert them to text, as well as export them to a variety of formats like Microsoft Word, PDF, plain text, or image.
-You can also select handwritten text and change parts of its to a different colour or change the width of the pen stroke.
+You can also select handwritten text and change parts of it to a different color or change the width of the pen stroke.

 Samsung Galaxy Note 10 and Galaxy Note 10+ features

-Samsung DeX, which offers you the big screen experience with your phone, now words with just the Type-C cable that comes in the box, letting you connect your Galaxy Note 10 and Galaxy Note 10+ to a Windows machine or a Mac and use the phone apps alongside the computer’s native apps.
-How this actually functions remains to be seen.
+Samsung DeX, which offers you the significant screen experience with your phone, now words with just the Type-C cable that comes in the box, letting you connect your Galaxy Note 10 and Galaxy Note 10+ to a Windows machine or a Mac and use the phone apps alongside the computer’s native apps.
+How these functions remain to be seen.

 The Samsung Galaxy Note 10+ comes with support for up to 45W fast charging, though both models ship with a 25W charger in the box.
 There’s an “AI-based Game Booster” feature as well that claims to enhance the performance of compatible games, similar to what we’ve seen other OEMs ship on their devices.